Descriptions of CETL graduate courses can be found under the Graduate Courses submenus called "Teaching" and "Communication."

 AUDITS OR OVERLOADS ARE NOT ALLOWED, so please don't ask!

 CETL receives a large volume of permit requests and all permits are processed manually by a person (not automatically and immediately by a computer) .
 Permits are processed in the order they are received and take up to 2 business days.
+The courses below require information in addition to the permit request.

 Priority II: All other students will be issued permits during Phase II and have until the end of Phase II to register for the course (space permitting).